RikusWiehahn/QR-Connect-CSV/README.md

 section_end
 new_section
 section_type, TEXT_QUESTION
-text, Describe the problem in detail is needed required, FALSE section_end new_section
+text, Describe the problem in detail if needed required, FALSE section_end new_section